Carstairs

 Carstairs (/kɑrˈstɛərz/, Scottish Gaelic: Caisteal Tarrais) is a village in South Lanarkshire, Scotland, located 5 mi east of the county town of Lanark.
-The West Coast Main Line provides service to Carstairs railway station, which is served by the Caledonian Sleeper, Scotrail and Transpennine Express.
+The West Coast Main Line provides service to Carstairs railway station, which is served by the Caledonian Sleeper, ScotRail and TransPennine Express services.
 Carstairs is best known as the location of the State Hospital.
-Carstairs is applied to the places Carstairs Village and the village of Carstairs Junction where the railway station is situated.
-The two places are two completely different villages divided by 1 mi of land, a parkland area (Monteith Park) and the railway line.
+The name Carstairs is applied to the places Carstairs Village and the village of Carstairs Junction where the railway station is situated.
+The two places are completely different villages divided by 1 mi of land, a parkland area (Monteith Park) and the railway line.

 Carstairs Village has massively expanded since 2007 with the building of Millwood Estate.

 Etymology

 The name Carstairs is Brittonic in origin.
 The first part of the name is the element cajr, of which the primary sense is "an enclosed, defensible site" (Welsh caer; compare Cardiff).
 The second part of the name is a lost stream-name, identical in origin to the Tarras Water in Dumfriesshire, derived from the Brittonic root *tā, "melting, thawing, dissolving", suffixed with -ar an adjectival suffix common in river-names, plus -s, the Scots plural.